 Much like a Peace Lily's flower body, their flowers consist of a white or green spathe (the spoon-like shell) with the spadix being the site of pollination.
 Blooms can last up to five days and are usually visible during late spring or early summer around 30cm+ from the soil line.

 Repot every two years in spring using a houseplant-labelled compost and the next sized pot with adequate drainage.
 Hydrate the plant 24hrs before the tinkering with the roots to prevent the risk of transplant shock.
-For those that are situated in a darker location, add a thin layer of small grit in the pot's base to improve drainage and downplay over-watering.
+For those that are situated in a darker location, add a thin layer of small grit in the compost's lower portion to improve drainage and downplay over-watering.
 Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.

 Keep an eye out for mealybugs, spider mite, scale, thrips & fungus gnats that'll locate themselves in the cubbyholes and undersides of the leaves.
 Common diseases associated with all Alocasia are root rot, leaf-spot disease, botrytis, rust, powdery mildew & southern blight - click here to learn more about these issues.

 This plant is classified as poisonous due to varying concentrations of calcium oxalate crystals found around the plant's body.
 If parts of the plants are eaten, vomiting, nausea and a loss of appetite could occur.
 Consumption of large quantities must be dealt with quickly; acquire medical assistance for further information.